rstatsinger/contrast-java-webgoat-docker/CESetup.md

 CLONE THIS REPO (or just grab all the files)

-SIGN UP FOR A Contrast Community Edition Account [here](https://bit.ly/341PrFu)
+If you don't already have a Contrast account, SIGN UP FOR A FREE Contrast Community Edition Account [here](https://bit.ly/341PrFu)
 	- Check your email for confirmation

+If you already have a Contrast account, skip ahead to the GET READY step.

 <img src="img/CESetup0.png" width=500px />